 In some cases, like the versatile SteelSeries Arctis Pro, the device requires an authentication process with a specific passkey, which will be provided via the user manual of your soon-to-be-paired Bluetooth device.
 Simply enter the passkey and wait for a confirmation message.

-Once appropriately paired, you’re all set.
-Ensure the device is functioning soundly and is properly adjusted via the Audio Devices page in your PS4 settings.
+Once pairing is complete, you’re all set.
+Ensure the device is functioning soundly by performing a soundcheck.
+Test out a game to verify the settings.
+You should also check that your adjustments are on point.
+Do this via the Audio Devices page in your PS4 settings.
+It may take some tweaking to achieve the results you want, depending on your headset type and features.
 Keep in mind that there is a limit to the number of Bluetooth connections a PlayStation 4 can support.
-The exact number depends on the console model, but users can generally expect three to four connections as a practical limit.
+The exact amount depends on the console model (check your user manual for specifics).
+Users can generally expect three to four connections as a practical limit, though.

-Surely, you need some great games to play while adjusting your Bluetooth headphones to your liking.
-We have a variety of PS4 games lists, including the best indies and best exclusives to help you choose your next best gaming adventure.
+Plus, we know you need some great games to play while adjusting your Bluetooth headphones to your liking.
+We have a variety of PS4 games lists, including the best indies and best exclusives, to help you choose your next best gaming adventure.

 Whatever direction you head next, your PS4 likely has another trick (or a few) in its menus.
 Don’t stop here — make the most of your console with our extensive guides and how-to’s.